tomrica09/NBAMVPPrediction/README.md

 ***
 ### Data Sources

 The dataset used in this project was obtained through web scraping from **basketball-reference.com**, a reliable source of comprehensive NBA statistics.
-The scraping process was automated and documented in the *we_scraping.ipynb* notebook file, which collects player statistics and MVP voting results from the 1990-1991 season up to the 2024-2025 season.
+The scraping process was automated and documented in the *web_scraping.ipynb* notebook file, which collects player statistics and MVP voting results from the 1990-1991 season up to the 2024-2025 season.
 The data includes various player performance metrics such as points, assists, rebounds, and advanced stats like efficiency ratings.
 This raw data was then cleaned, processed, and transformed into a structured format suitable for machine learning classification target variable, distinguishing MVPs from non-MVPs across multiple seasons.
 ***
 ### File Description